gonodono/web-widgets/README.md

 ## Overview

+- `WebView` must be attached to a displayed hierarchy in order for it to render anything.
+This app demonstrates two slightly different ways to attach one offscreen, though each has its own catch.

+  - Placing the `WebView` in a 0x0 `FrameLayout` added directly to `WindowManager`.
+The collapsed container keeps everything invisible while we load and capture sites, but we have to have the `SYSTEM_ALERT_WINDOW` permission in order to get it there in the first place.

+  - Setting the `WebView` as the content of a `Presentation` hosted on a `VirtualDisplay`.
+This method doesn't require the alert permission, but `WebView` itself will consistently log a particular (caught) `Exception` and stacktrace concerning an unavailable input method.
+This is apparently unavoidable (apart from some really hacky hacks), and even frameworks like React Native are susceptible to it.

+  The virtual `Presentation` is considered the default method here.
+The demo's `Activity` offers a simple radio selection to switch between the two.

-- Each framework has three versions: Minimal, Simple, and Scroll.
+- Each framework – View and Compose – has two Widget versions, Simple and Scroll.

-  - The Minimal ones are rather bare-bones; just enough to show as busy before displaying a static image or a failure message.

-  - The Simple versions provide reload buttons, create more efficient images, and are clickable to allow opening their pages in a browser app.
+  - The Simple versions provide reload buttons, create images sized to the Widget, and are clickable to allow opening their pages in a browser app.

-  - The Scroll ones have the same features as the Simple, but the image is created to be (almost) as tall as is allowed by the App Widget API's size limit, and is then displayed as the only item in a `ListView` or `LazyColumn`.
+  - The Scroll versions have the same features as the Simple, but the image is created to be (almost) as tall as is allowed by the App Widget API's size limit, and is then displayed as the only item in a `ListView` or `LazyColumn`.

-- All of the Widgets use the same overall method to generate their images: a `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
-A page is then loaded, laid out, and drawn to a `Bitmap` that's displayed in the Widget, after which everything is cleaned up.
-For the non-Minimal ones, this is consolidated in a separate helper class named [`WebShooter`][web-shooter].

 - Neither framework's examples really do much as far as data persistence goes.
   The `RemoteViews` versions do save state to disk, but only because